menu icon

 5. Use sesame oil for more authentic flavor.

-6. We can add 2-3 tbsp of hot oil as a top layer of gojju.
+6. We can add 2-3 tablespoon of hot oil as a top layer of gojju.
 The oil acts as a preservative and keeps the puliyogare gojju stay fresh even for a month.

 You may also want to try: